philliplab/tsic/README.md

 # Time Since Infection Calculator

-Given a diagnostic hostory of a person, use the window period distributions of the relevant tests to compute a posterior distribution for the time of infection.
+Given a diagnostic history of a person, use the window period distributions of the relevant tests to compute a posterior distribution for the time of infection.
 This work is based on the approach described in (Grebe et al., 2019 BMC Infect Dis).
 The window period distributions are a key parameter and are mostly taken from (Delaney et al., 2017 Clin Infect Dis).

 ## Basic Explanation of Method